-Energy suppliers can offer you up to four core tariffs for gas and four core tariffs for electricity (a tariff means the rate you pay for gas and electricity).
-Check which tariff suits your circumstances then compare tariffs between suppliers.
+Energy suppliers can offer you a range of different tariffs for your gas and electricity.
+Check which tariff suits your circumstances, then compare tariffs between suppliers.
 Find out which services the energy supplier provides and which discounts may be available to you.

 You have rights and remedies under the Consumer Rights Act 2015 as the energy supplier is providing you with a service.

-If you enter a contract because an energy supplier misled you or because he used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-See the guide 'Misleading & aggressive practices - your right to redress' for more information.
+If you enter into a contract because an energy supplier misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+See the guide 'Misleading & aggressive practices: your right to redress' for more information.

 The price charged for gas and electricity varies between energy suppliers.
-They can offer up to four core gas and four core electricity tariffs and contracts that give you a choice over how you manage and pay for your gas and electricity.
+They can offer you a range of different gas and electricity tariffs and contracts that give you a choice over how you manage and pay for your gas and electricity.
 To make it easier to understand your bill, there is only one charging structure made up of a standing charge and the unit prices of the gas and electricity.
 You should obtain as much information as you can on the different energy suppliers and their products before switching.
 Be aware that if one energy supplier cuts / increases its prices the others may follow.
 Wait until prices stabilise before going ahead.

 It is important that you calculate how much energy you are currently using and how much you pay for it.
 This will ensure that any comparisons you make between tariffs, services and contracts are accurate.
 The method you use to pay for your gas and electricity (as in direct debit, prepayment or other payment method) will also be a financial consideration.
 You can check your online statement, your annual statement (if you still receive a paper copy) or ask your current supplier to help you work it out.
 You can then use this information to compare suppliers or to see if your current supplier can offer a cheaper deal.

 There are price comparison websites that will help you find a better deal.
 Consider using price comparison websites that are signed up to the Ofgem Confidence Code.
-This code of practice, which is managed by Ofgem (the UK gas and electricity regulator), sets out the rules that member price comparison websites must abide by; they must be independent, impartial and the information must be accurate.
-For more information visit the Ofgem (opens in a new window) website
+This code of practice, which is managed by Ofgem (the UK gas and electricity regulator), sets out the rules that member price comparison websites must abide by.
+The different options and relevant price information must be displayed and calculated fairly and accurately.
+For more information visit the Ofgem website

 You can also receive advice and information on switching your supplier from the Citizens Advice consumer service.